Local SEO Citations 2026: NAP Checker, GBP & Citation Audit

 How Much Do Citations Actually Move Rankings?

-The Consumer Trust Dimension
+The Customer Trust Dimension

 The NAP Consistency Rules That Actually Matter